Calm1403/School-Notes/README.md

 Table Of Contents:

+    Description - A description of what this is.
+    Table Of Contents - A list of information.
     Commits - Information about commit style.
     Repository Format - Information about the style of the repo.
     Repository Heirarchy - Visualisation of the style.